Key Stage 3

 At KS5 students study the OCR A-Level syllabus.
 This syllabus contains a variety of topics from coastal systems to disease dilemmas.
 This course offers students many opportunities at enhancing and deepening their geographical knowledge and understanding of places around the globe.
 It is a very contemporary course with real-life geographical problems.

 The A-Level course is delivered at the Dene Magna Sixth Form Campus and students will have 9 lessons per fortnight.
-All resources from lessons and relevant information is shared with students via Google Classroom.
+All resources from lessons and relevant information are shared with students via Google Classroom.

 Paper 1: Physical Systems (Coastal Landscapes and Earth's Life Support Systems).
 This exam is worth 66 marks and is 1 hour and 30 minutes in length.